ml7757/nimajason/content/_index.md

 ## Videos about Tigrinya

 If you are interested in learning more about the Tigrinya language, I also make videos covering various aspects of the language, like in the example video below.
-Please visit my [Youtube channel](https://www.youtube.com/channel/UCSpOXmKoQdtzjKzcyeabK3A) for more videos!
+Please visit my {{< target link="https://www.youtube.com/channel/UCSpOXmKoQdtzjKzcyeabK3A" text="Youtube channel">}} for more videos!

 {{< youtube DUy9i3Poq8w >}}